 Solution 1: Turning Game Bar off in Xbox app

-Game bar is primarily a feature of the Xbox application present in your Windows.
+The Game Bar is primarily a feature of the Xbox application present in your Windows.
 We will first try disabling the Game Bar directly from the Xbox application and see if this makes any difference.
 If this doesn’t work, we will consider disabling Xbox DVR or the Game Bar using the registry.

-- Press Windows + S, type “Xbox” in the dialogue box and open the application.
+- Press Windows + S, type “Xbox” in the dialogue box, and open the application.

 - Click on the Settings icon present at the bottom left side of the screen.
 Now select “Game DVR” from the list of tabs and uncheck the option ”Record game clips and screenshots using Game DVR”.

 - Restart your computer for the changes to take place and check if the problem at hand got solved.